Differentially Private Federated Clustering over Non-IID Data: Proposed algorithm for problem

 \subsection{Update of $\Wb$ and $\Hb_i$ in FL}

-The key of algorithmic development to problem \eqref{eqn: Fed_cluster_prob} is to specify how to perform the local update of $\Hb_{i}$ and global update of $\Wb$ in the presence of FL challenges.
-Inspired by \cite{li2019convergence}, we follow the same spirit of local SGD and PCP, where a subset of clients are selected to locally update $\Hb_{i}$ and the associated local copies $\Wb_{i}$'s of $\Wb$, and then upload these iterates to the server for global aggregation in each round.
+The key of algorithmic development to problem \eqref{eqn: Fed_cluster_prob} is to specify how to perform the local update of $\Hb_{i}$ and global update of $\Wb$.
+Inspired by \cite{li2019convergence}, we follow the same spirit of local SGD and PCP, where a subset of clients are selected to locally update $\Hb_{i}$ and the associated local copies $\Wb_{i}$'s of $\Wb$, and then upload these iterates to the PS for global aggregation in each round.
 In particular, for round $t=1,2,\ldots$, \begin{enumerate}[(a)] \item \textbf{Client sampling}: We let the PS uniformly sample a small and fixed-size set $\Sc^{t}$ of $K$ clients, i.e., $\Sc^{t} \subseteq [N], |\Sc^t|=K$, and then broadcast the global $\Wb^{t-1}$ to all clients.

 \item \textbf{Local update}: All clients are asked to obtain an approximate solution $(\Wb_i^t, \Hb_i^t)$ to the following local subproblem of \eqref{eqn: Fed_cluster_prob}.

 After that, each client $i \in \Sc^t$ uploads $\Wb_i^{t}$ to the PS. \item \textbf{Global aggregation}: After receiving $\Wb_i^{t}$ from all clients $i \in \Sc^t$, the PS aggregates them to produce the new global $\Wb^t$, i.e.,